 We only scratched the surface during our two weeks in the Eternal City.
 Rome is an incredible destination in which you could spend a lifetime exploring.
 Even if you only have five days in Rome, you can still get a taste and feel for Roman life.

-Bonus: 11.
-Testaccio Food Tour
+Bonus: Take a Testaccio Food Tour

 If you’re travelling with older kids and teens, think about booking a food tour in Testaccio.
 This vibrant Roman ‘hood in the southern section of the Eternal City has all the elements of a fantastic night out.
 Food stops will include tastes of local Roman specialties like pasta alla gricia, oxtail stew, arancini/supplì (friend rice balls) and gelato.
 You walk, you eat, you sip great wine, what’s not to love?

-Extra: Rome with Kids Travel Tip – Get a Roma Pass
+Extra: Rome with Kids travel tip – Get a Roma Pass

 The magic of Rome for families is always made better by saving money.
 Buy a Roma Pass Card for each family member at the Airport or at a tabacchi upon arrival in the city.
-It will allow you entrance into the Coliseum and Forum areas (as well as other Museums and sites) without having to line up.
-The Pass also includes free Metro transportation for three days.
-However, if your children are under six or ten years of age, we’d advise checking out the site entrance rules ahead of time.
-There may be free entrance or reduced fees for younger children.
+It will allow you to skip the long lines into the Coliseum and Forum areas.
+It’s also good to access other Museums and attractions.

 Craving more Europe?
 Check out these articles.

-Where to Eat in Florence, Italy
+Where to eat in Florence, Italy

-The Top 6 Things to do in Bruges for Families
+The top 6 things to do in Bruges for Families

 Essential Tips for Driving in Europe